 • For high performers Organic is one of the best converting channels

-• Email is, by far, the highest-performing channel for ecommerce, with stores in the top stores achieving conversion rates of almost 10%.
+• Email is, by far, the highest-performing channel for ecommerce, with top stores achieving conversion rates of almost 10%.

 |Overall||Organic||Direct||Google Ads||Facebook Ads||Emails|